unboxed/unboxed.co/source/blog/2016-12-20-bridging-the-gap-between-discovery-and-alpha-show-tell-11-with-newham-council.md

 <i>Sharing progress updates around the Newham Council Dockside building</i><br/>
 <br/>

-A short break for the festive period, then the team will be pioneering on with Sprint #12.<br/>
+A short break for the festive period, then the team will be pioneering on with these activities during Sprint #12.<br/>

 # Attend a Show & Tell
-If you work within a local government team and would like to come along to a Show & Tell session with Newham Council, get in touch with Martyn (our Head of Product) at [martyn.evans@unboxed.co](mailto:martyn.evans@unboxed.co).<br/>
+If you work within a local government team and would like to come along to a Show & Tell session with Newham Council, get in touch with Martyn (our Head of Product) at [martyn.evans@unboxed.co](mailto:martyn.evans@unboxed.co) to attend as our guest.<br/>